South Shields Beginnings

-At the centre of the market place a small square-shaped town hall was built (1768) by the architect John Wooler.
+At the centre of the market place, a small square-shaped town hall was built (1768) by the architect John Wooler.
 Now the ‘Old Town Hall’, it can still be seen opposite St Hilda’s church.
-The new streets built in this vicinity included a new principal thoroughfare called King Street which wa completed by 1826 during the reign of George IV.
+The new streets built in this vicinity included a new principal thoroughfare called King Street which was completed by 1826 during the reign of George IV.

 In the 1850s the Town Hall and markets were purchased by the South Shields Corporation from the Durham Dean and Chapter.
-In the early 1900s a new town hall was built further to the south but King Street is still South Shields’ main commercial street, although it was rebuilt in the late 19th and early 20th century.
+In the early 1900s a new town hall was built further to the south but King Street is still South Shields’ main commercial street, although it was rebuilt in the late nineteenth and early twentieth century.

 Customs House and Ferry

 From the Templetown area near Tyne Dock, the Tyne flows northward before curving around the Lawe and heading east out into the sea.
 In this respect South Shields might be described as a headland bounded by the North Sea on one side and the Tyne on the other.

 Central to the riverside area is the Old Customs House in the Mill Dam area.
 Until around 1816 Mill Dam was described as a sort of inland lake, but was was mostly filled in by that year for the building of houses and industrial development.